 Central Scotland’s Open Studios & Art Event

-Artists & organisations across Central Scotland hosting a variety of events from open studios, installations, temporary public artworks, pop-shows, performance, exhibitions in galleries and community spaces.
+Artists & organisations across Central Scotland host a variety of events from open studios, installations, temporary public artworks, pop-shows, performance, exhibitions in galleries and community spaces during our annual event.

-The nine day event is organised around 4 coloured routes with a numbering system and maps.
-Over 100 participating artists in over 50 venues take part each year.
+The usual nine day event is organised around 4 coloured routes with a numbering system and maps.
+Over 100 participating artists in over 50 venues often take part each year.
 Our free event brochures are displayed throughout the area along side additional promotional materials.
-A mobile friendly website, IPhone, IPad & Android applications were launched in 2013.
+A mobile friendly website, IPhone, IPad & Android applications were launched in 2013 and continue to be updated each year.

 Five visitor highlights: